websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/troubleshooting-elasticsearch-installation.md

 ## Disable Elasticsearch Deprecation Logging

 Sometimes, Elasticsearch APIs used by Liferay's Elasticsearch connectors are deprecated.
-Even when there's no impact to the functionality required by Liferay, warning loge messages can result:
+Even when there's no impact to the functionality required by Liferay, warning log messages can result:

 ```
 [2019-07-16T14:47:05,779][WARN ][o.e.d.c.j.Joda           ] [